PharmaLedger-IMI/blockchain3-demo/README.md

 1. Create an Ethereum address and private key.
 To create a new Ethereum wallet, refer to [this blog post](https://kobl.one/blog/create-full-ethereum-keypair-and-address/) which will walkthrough the following instructions in greater detail:

+Alternatively, for testing purposes, you can use the account generated below:

     ```console
     $ git clone https://github.com/vkobel/ethereum-generate-wallet
     $ cd ethereum-generate-wallet